It’s true, and today we’re going to restore that piece.

 Why It’s Important to Fulfill Your Cognitive Needs

 That’s the ultimate reason why you really should spend time every week working on your personal hierarchy or “wheel of life.”

 The more people who self-transcend, the better it will be for everyone.
-Eckhart Tolle makes an excellent argument for increasing the number of people in this state in his books, A New Life.
+Eckhart Tolle makes an excellent argument for increasing the number of transcended people in his book, A New Earth.